AI-4-SE/FAMLEM/README.md

 # FAMLEM: FAst ModuLar Energy Meter at Code Level
 This repository contains instructions on how to build a fast component-level energy measurement setup for desktop machines, as well as source code to run and capture measurement data from it.
 For brevity, we call our system _FAMLEM_.
-This set-up was used in academic work by the authors as detailed below under (Citing)[citing]

 ## Set-Up Overview
 FAMLEM measures power consumption of desktop machines on component level with over 1.6 kHz for a whole system and over 2.7 kHz for individual components.
 To do so, we interject the ATX power consumption of a system under measure (SUM) with instrumented ATX extension cables before each component of interest.